mmm/mmm.github.com/source/_posts/2020-07-29-screencasts-with-ffmpeg.md

 ## Overview

-The screencasts recorded for the class encompassed both high-level conceptual material as well as detailed examples or tutorials.
+These scripts were created to record screencasts for a class on Data Engineering, so they'll need to cover both high-level conceptual material as well as detailed examples or tutorials.

 To do that we really wanted to have the flexibility of showing both slides as well as terminal or web interactions at the same time.
 We also figured it's a